SURGE FAQs

 I am no longer interested in applying.
 How do I delete my application?

-You are able to delete your application on your dashboard page which appears after you log-in to your Slideroom account.
+You are able to delete your application on your dashboard page which appears after you log-in to your SlideRoom account.

 In which format can I upload my files?